cxzhou35/Awesome-dotfiles/README.md

 # Awesome dotfiles for public.

-This repo contains some dotfiles for my OS( Ubuntu20.04 and Mac OS 🖥️ ).
+This repo contains some dotfiles for my OS( Ubuntu20.04 and macOS 🖥️ ).

 I put them here for handy and portable use.
 If this is helpful to you, please give me a star ⭐.